melzareix/sentry-kubernetes-charts/charts/hello/README.md

 ![hello-chart-badge](https://img.shields.io/badge/Hello%20Chart-1.0.0-green?style=flat-square&logo=mercedes)
 ---

-Hello is a chart that allow cloudmobility to easily proof the concept of applications inside the cloudmobility infrastructure.
-This chart not meant to be use for production systems since it's just a proof of concept.
+Hello is a helm chart that deploys a simple web app and can be used to test cloudmobility Applications Catalog.
+This chart is not meant to be used in production environments.

 ## Table of Contents